 The LCD-3 is most certainly a unique sound in every sense of the word.

-All of what I described above was most certainly not “good” in the sense that I can say I actually enjoyed it.
+What I described above specifically about Gilmour’s guitar was most certainly not a “good” experience in the sense that I can say I enjoyed it.

 Even so, another thing to keep in mind about this headphone is its speed; or lack thereof.

 Part of the reason I was able to clearly define every aspect of “Time” with unparalleled precision and accuracy is that it was almost moving in slow motion.